laynef/RailsPlusPlus/docs/GLOBAL_CONTROLLER.md

 Associations:

 You can grab the associated tables with include with comma separation.
 They will be formatted in the Global Controller.
-Provide a lowercase singluar model name.
+Provide a model assoication as defined.

 ```plain-text
 ?include=(1st-model-name),(2nd-model-name)